matyamod/FF7R-mesh-importer/How-to-build.md

 # How to Build with Github Actions
 You can build our tool with Github Actions.<br>
-It will automatically take care of everything from setting up the environment to packaging the files.<br>
+It will do everything from setting up the environment to packaging the files.<br>
 But please note that the available time for Github Actions is 2000 minutes per month for free account.<br>

 ### 1. Fork FF7R-mesh-importer